 Yes, God is already using the Ark Encounter in our culture to show people that God’s Word can be trusted from its very first verse.
-Hundreds of thousands of guests have already visited the Ark since early July and millions have heard of the Ark Encounter through the media because of advertising on major outlets and conducting countless interviews with reporters.
-(On one day alone in early July, I did 35 interviews!)
+Millions have visited or heard of the Ark Encounter through the media because of advertising on major outlets and conducting countless interviews with reporters from around the world.

 While the Ark is one of the most powerful ways we can reach this culture with the truth of God’s Word, we need more preachers of righteousness.
 Yes, the Bible does come to life at the Ark Encounter, and we are reaching guests with biblical answers and the gospel message.
 But we need you to join this effort and be salt and light, including casting your vote for those who will allow Christians to have as much religious freedom as possible so we can present biblical truths.

-Let’s be like Noah and proclaim the truth of God’s Word to this spiritually needy nation.
+Let’s be like Noah and proclaim the truth of God’s Word to this spiritually needy nation and around the world.